casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 You will be using two Casper repositories for this deployment process.
 -  [CEP-47 Contract Implementation](https://github.com/casper-ecosystem/casper-nft-cep47): This repository contains the implementation of the NFT aka CEP-47 smart contract, required utility classes, and corresponding test suite to work with the CEP-47 token.
     - You will be using the `cep47-token.wasm` file from this repository for the deployment.
 This is the compiled implementation of the CEP-47 contract.
 -  [Casper JavaScript Client](https://github.com/casper-network/casper-contracts-js-clients): This repository contains the files which execute the Javascript handle for the CEP-47 contract and other supporting classes to run the client.
 This contains the JavaScript handle for ERC-20 contract as well.
-    - You will be executing the `install.ts` file and `usage.ts` from this repository for the deployment
+    - You will be executing the [install.ts](https://github.com/casper-network/casper-contracts-js-clients/blob/master/e2e/cep47/install.ts) file from this repository for the deployment.

 ### Steps to Perform the Deployment
+These are the main steps you will be performing to complete the deployment.
+Each step is illustrated in next sections.

 1. [Preparing the CEP-47 smart contract](./deploy#preparing-the-cep-47-smart-contract)
 2. [Getting and preparing node addresses for the deployment](./deploy#getting-and-preparing-node-addresses-for-the-deployment)